Mrs Watson is our Year 3 Teacher

 Today we learnt about colour.
 Red, yellow and blue are the 'primary colours'; we mix them to make orange, green and purple, these are called the 'secondary colours'.
 Some of us went further and mixed 'tertiary colours' such as 'reddy blue' or 'yellowy green'.

-Year 3 Garden Club have started work on our vegetable plot.
-During our Wednesday lunchtimes we have planted seed potatoes, sowed tomatoes in pots inside and peas straight into the ground outside.
+Year 3 Gardening Club have started work on our vegetable plot.
+We have planted seed potatoes in bags, peas straight into the ground outside and tomatoes in pots inside.
 Next week we will transplant our bean plants and radish seedlings.
-After the Easter Break the Year 3 Gardening Club will run after school on Thursday afternoons so please watch out for the letter giving full details.

 World Book Day - Thursday 2nd March 2017